Curriculum vitae

 Cornell University

-Instructor (responsible for all aspects of course design and instruction)- PHIL 1112 The Good Life, Fall 2009 and Spring 2010
+Primary instructor- PHIL 1112 The Good Life, Fall 2009 and Spring 2010

 - PHIL 2200 Ancient Philosophy, Fall 2008